Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 If the non-disclosure / release date for a security patch falls after four (4) months since the previous feature release was published, we will only craft a security patch version for the future feature release, the current feature release, and any LTS feature releases.

-> *Example*: If 0.105.0 was released in January and a security issue was found in March, but the non-disclosure agreement allowed for the bug to be patched after the standard 90 days, then a security patch release will likely be prepared for release in early June.
+> *Example*: If 1.5.0 was released in January and a security issue was found in March, but the non-disclosure agreement allowed for the bug to be patched after the standard 90 days, then a security patch release will likely be prepared for release in early June.
 >
 > This would exceed our 4-month policy, so we would publish the fix:
-> - in 0.105 (eg. 0.105.1),
+> - in 1.6 (eg. 1.6.1),
+> - the 1.4 LTS feature release (e.g., 1.4.4),
-> - and in 0.103 LTS, ...
+> - and the 1.0 LTS feature release (e.g., 1.0.10).
 >
-> ... but would not publish a patch version for the 0.104 feature release.
+> ... but would not publish a patch version for the 1.5 feature release.